 AIDS-associated toxoplasmosis can also damage neurons in the brain.

 Encephalitis: refers to an inflammation of the brain.
 It is most often caused by herpes simplex, but other viruses such as West Nile or Zika can also cause it.

 Viruses damage neurons and cause symptoms such as confusion, seizures, and paralysis.
 An autoimmune condition can also cause encephalitis.

 Neurosyphilis: is a disease that damages the brain and its protective covering.
-It can occur in people with the sexually transmitted disease syphilis and they do not receive full treatment.
+It can occur in people with the sexually transmitted disease syphilis who do not receive complete treatment.